MuneebRabaney/laravel-react-boilerplate/README.md

 ## This is a simple test that uses Laravel 6 and react 16

-The only thing that needs to be done is to set up the server and have it point to the api
+The only thing that needs to be done is to set up the server and have it point to the API

-All the API Backend code can be found inside server.app.local All the Client Frontend code can be found inside cleint.app.local
+All the API Backend code can be found inside backend All the Client Frontend code can be found inside frontend

 ### Installing the Frontend